• Skip to primary navigation

 No Bacon: If you are serving this as a side dish with a main entree that includes gravy, you can leave out the bacon.

 Leftover Mashed Potatoes: Twice-Baked Mashed Potatoes is a great way to use up leftover mashed potatoes, especially after a holiday meal.
 Simply swap the four baked Russets in the recipe with 4-5 cups of leftover mashed potatoes.
-The result will be a much softer, fluffier version of the dish, but definitely delicious.
+The result will be a much softer, fluffier version of the dish, but delicious.

 Other Potato Varieties: I highly recommend using Russet potatoes for this recipe, but red potatoes or Yukon gold are both good substitutions.
 For either of those varieties, I suggest boiling approximately 2 pounds of either type of potato in a large stockpot on the stove with about 2 quarts of water.
 Cook until the potatoes are fork-tender, then drain and mash.